jessemensa/DE_COURSE/python/exchange_rates_etl/Readme.md

 ```
 ## Useful Info

-- In order to persist the data within the container , we mounted a directory containing an sqlite databse which would house our structured data after ETL .
+- In order to persist the data within the container , we mounted a directory containing a sqlite databse which would house our structured data after ETL .
 This allowed us to run a sample SQL query at the end  which converts 100 EUR to GBP using exchange rates from 2days ago

 - The ETL is able to re-import historical rates from a specific point in time together with the latest rates.